Biology Research Concentration

 - The Murdock College Science Research Conference is held each year in early November at a university in the Pacific Northwest.
 Typically, approximately 30 Gonzaga students and faculty travel to the conference together.
 Contact Dr. Glass for more information.

 - The Spokane Intercollegiate Research Conference is held each April at a Spokane-area university.
-Contact Christy Watson for more information.
+Contact Karie Brouillard for more information.

 - Additional presentation options include other regional undergraduate research conferences as well as the national meetings of professional societies.
 Travel grants of approximately $500 are available to assist students attending these regional and national conferences.
-For more information on how to apply for travel funds, please contact Christy Watson.
+For more information on how to apply for travel funds, please contact Karie Brouillard.

 Learning about the research of others